Many-body wave function and edge magnetization of an open $p+is$ superconducting chain: Exact wave function for superconducting chain

 The bulk Hamiltonian can be written in a more transparent form, as

-which is of the same decoupled form as Fig. \ref{fig:chain3}, except that the $\gamma,\gamma^\prime$ operators have to be replaced with $\tilde{\gamma},\tilde{\gamma}^\prime$.
-Therefore, we can follow the same method in Sec. \ref{eq:decoupled_K} to construct the ground state wave function.
+As shown in Fig. \ref{fig:chain3_1}, Eq. (\ref{eq:H_exact_bulk}) is of the same decoupled form as Fig. \ref{fig:chain3}, except that the $\gamma,\gamma^\prime$ operators have to be replaced with $\tilde{\gamma},\tilde{\gamma}^\prime$.
+Therefore, we can follow the same method in Sec. \ref{eq:decoupled_K} to construct the ground-state wave function.

 We introduce operators $\tilde{a}_x,\tilde{a}^\dagger_x,\tilde{a}^{\prime}_x,\tilde{a}^{\prime\dagger}_x$ ($1\leq x \leq N$) in a similar way as Eq. (\ref{eq:a_gamma}), i.e.,